galaxyproject/training-material/Galaxy_Introduction/Galaxy_Introduction.md

 (Disclaimer: We are not affiliated with the authors of the paper and we don't make a statement about the relevance or quality of the paper.
 It is just a fitting example and nothing else.)

-(add link to reference)

 ## Part 1: Naive approach

 **Step 1: Upload peaks**

 Download the list of peaks (the file "GSE37268_mof3.out.hpeak.txt.gz") from GEO [click here to get to the GEO entry](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE37268) to your computer.
-Use the [upload button](http://galaxy.uni-freiburg.de/datasets/f09e43293a451965/display/?preview=True) to upload the file to Galaxy and select "mm9" as the genome.
+Use the [upload button](https://raw.githubusercontent.com/bgruening/training-material/master/Galaxy_Introduction/images/upload_button.png) to upload the file to Galaxy and select "mm9" as the genome.
 Galaxy will automatically unpack the file.

 Galaxy Dataset | [GSE37268_mof3.out.hpeak.txt](https://raw.githubusercontent.com/bgruening/training-material/master/Galaxy_Introduction/tables/Galaxy1-GSE37268_mof3.out.hpeak.txt)